ceejbot/furthermore/README.md

 furthermore: manipulate keys on a remote etcd server

 Commands:
-  get <key>          get the value for a key; end the key with * to see all keys
-                     that start with the prefix
-  ls <dir>           get a directory listing mkdir <dir>        create the named directory, recursively rm <key>           remove a key
+  get <key>          get the value for a key; wrap the key in // to treat it as a regexp ls <dir>           get a directory listing mkdir <dir>        create the named directory, recursively rm <key>           remove a key